Back to the Future: Active Aeroelastic Wing Flight Research

 Goals and Results

 With landing gear and flaps down, NASA Dryden's Active Aeroelastic Wing F/A-18A research aircraft rolls toward final approach to the Edwards Air Force Base runway at the end of a test flight.
 The AAW project's goal was to demonstrate improved aircraft roll control through aerodynamically induced wing twist on a full-scale high-performance aircraft at transonic and supersonic speeds.
 Data was obtained to develop design information for blending flexible wing structures with control law techniques to obtain the performance of current day aircraft with much lighter wing structures.
 The flight data included aerodynamic, structural, and flight control characteristics that demonstrated and measured the AAW concept in a comparatively low-cost, effective manner.
 The data also will provide benchmark design criteria as guidance for future aircraft designs.

 Over the course of the second phase of flight tests, roll rates adequate for lateral control, or within 15 to 20 percent of that obtained by a production F/A-18, were obtained by use of active control of wing flexibility alone, without use of the differential rolling horizontal tail used by standard F/A-18s at transonic and supersonic speeds.
 Roll rates at 15,000 feet were highest at Mach .85 and Mach 1.2, and lowest at Mach .95, similar to a conventional F/A-18.

-The wings from NASA's now-retired F/A-18 #840, formerly used in the High-Alpha Research Vehicle (HARV) program, were modified for the AAW flight research project and installed on the AAW test aircraft.
+The wings from NASA's now-retired F/A-18 #840, formerly used in the High-Alpha Research Vehicle (HARV) project, were modified for the AAW flight research project and installed on the AAW test aircraft.
 Several of the existing wing skin panels along the wing box section of the wing just ahead of the trailing-edge flaps and ailerons were replaced with thinner, more flexible skin panels and structure, similar to the prototype F/A-18 wings.

 Original F-18 wing panels were comparatively light and flexible.
 During early F-18 flight tests, however, the wings were observed to be too flexible at high speeds for the ailerons to provide the specified roll rates.
 This was because the high aerodynamic forces against a deflected aileron would cause the wing to deflect in the opposite direction.